Data-driven effective model shows a liquid-like deep learning: Introduction

 \section{Introduction}

-Artificial deep neural networks have achieved the state-of-the-art performances in many industrial and academic domains ranging from pattern recognition and natural language processing~\cite{DL-2016} to many-body quantum physics and classical statistical physics~\cite{RMP-2019}.
-However, it remains challenging to reveal mechanisms underlying the success of deep learning.
-One key obstacle is building the causal relationship between the high-dimensional non-convex optimization landscape and the state-of-the-art performances of deep networks~\cite{Sejnowski-2020}.
-In past few years, many theoretical and empirical efforts contributed to understanding this fundamental relationship.
-Poor local minima of the optimization landscape are rare in the over-parametrization regime where the number of trainable parameters (weights) in a typical deep network is much larger than the number of training data~\cite{Geiger-2019}.
+Artificial deep neural networks have achieved state-of-the-art performance in many industrial and academic domains ranging from pattern recognition and natural language processing~\cite{DL-2016} to many-body quantum physics and classical statistical physics~\cite{RMP-2019}.
+However, it remains challenging to reveal the mechanisms underlying the success of deep learning.
+One key obstacle is building the causal relationship between the high-dimensional non-convex optimization landscape and the state-of-the-art performance of deep networks~\cite{Sejnowski-2020}.
+In the past few years, many theoretical and empirical efforts contributed to understanding this fundamental relationship in deep networks of real-valued weights.
+High-loss local minima of the optimization landscape are rare in the over-parametrization regime where the number of trainable parameters (weights) in a typical deep network is much larger than the number of training data~\cite{Geiger-2019}.
 All minima in the landscape were shown to be global minima, given special requirements for network architectures and neural activation functions~\cite{Nguyen-2017}.
-In particular, no substantial barriers between minima are observed in deep learning~\cite{Draxler-2018}.
-Even these minima can be connected via hyper-paths within a unique global valley~\cite{Gari-2018,Nguyen-2019,Fort-2019b}.
-The geometric structure of local minima was also extensively studied~\cite{Ballard-2017,Sagun-2017,Li-2018}.
-Among these studies, the concept of flat minima is attractive yet remains controversial~\cite{Hochreiter-1997,Keskar-2016,Dinh-2017,Baldassi-2019}.
-The flat minima implies that the weights around them can be perturbed without significantly changing the training cost function.
+In particular, no substantial barriers between minima were observed in deep learning~\cite{Draxler-2018}.
+These minima can be even connected via hyper-paths within a unique global valley~\cite{Gari-2018,Nguyen-2019,Fort-2019b}.
+The geometric structure of local minima was also extensively studied~\cite{Ballard-2017,Sagun-2017,Li-2018,Fort-2019a}, in terms of a controversial description of the geometric flatness of the minima~\cite{Hochreiter-1997,Keskar-2016,Dinh-2017,Baldassi-2019,Tu-2021}.
+The flat minima imply that the weights around them can be perturbed without significantly changing the training cost function.
 The flatness of such minima was empirically supported by the eigen-spectrum of the Hessian matrix evaluated at those minima~\cite{Sagun-2017}.
-The curvature of the landscape was also claimed to correlate with the generalization ability of deep networks for unseen data~\cite{Chaudhari-2016}.
-Therefore, studying deep networks from the perspective of the high-dimensional weight space is a hot topic yet under heated debate.
+The curvature of the landscape was also claimed to correlate with the generalization ability of deep networks for unseen data~\cite{Chaudhari-2016,Tu-2021}.
+Therefore, studying deep networks from the perspective of the high-dimensional weight space is fundamentally important, yet the previous studies did not give a global view about the collective behavior of interacting weights.